Updated: June 18th 2018

 : Fly to Bhairahawa from Kathmandu then take a bus, taxi or rickshaw to Lumbini which is about 30 minutes away.
 Airfares vary but for foreigners it's usually between $180-220 one way.

 : This is the cheaper and more frequent route to Lumbini.
 From Kathmandu it's 6-9 hours, 700-800 rupees.
 From Pokhara it's 6-9 hours, 700-800 rupees.
 From Chitwan/Sauraha it's 5-6 hours, 500 rupees.
-From any of those starting destinations you can take a bus to either Bhairahawa or the border town of Sunauli (getting off in Bhairahawa which the bus passes through).
-From Bhairahawa take a bus, taxi or rickshaw to Lumbini.
+From any of those starting destinations you can take a bus to either Bhairahawa or the border town of Sunauli (getting off in Bhairahawa which the bus passes through is much easier).
+From Bhairahawa take a local bus, taxi or rickshaw to Lumbini Bazar.

 Bus stops to Lumbini in Bhairahawa are not marked out so the easiest thing to do is simply ask a local where the next bus to Lumbini is.
-Generally speaking though buses drop people at the T junction in Bhariahawa so buses in either direction will be found on one of those roads.
-Buses do leave frequently, are large old style buses and cost about 10-15 rupees for the 20-30 minute journey to Lumbini.
+Generally speaking though buses drop people at the T junction in Bhariahawa directly opposite a road you walk down to pick up local bus to Lumbini bazar.
+The bus drivers and locals are used to pointing people in the right direction. .
+Buses do leave frequently, are large old style buses and cost about 15-20 rupees for the 20-30 minute journey to Lumbini Bazar.
 Do tell the driver you want to get off at Lumbini Bazar!

 There is only one ticket price plus a video camera ticket available at the main gates.
-Lumbini entrance fee is 200 rupees.
-Free for Nepalese.
+The Lumbini entrance fee is 200 rupees.
+Free for Nepali.
 16 rupees for Indians.
 Sri Lanka, Pakistan, Bangladesh, Bhutan pay 100 rupees.

-Video camera fee for foreign nationals: 750 rupees.
+Video camera fees for foreign nationals: 750 rupees.
 Professional filming 37,000 rupees.

-Still Camera fee for Nepalese & Indian Nationals: 15 rupees.
+Still Camera fee for Nepali & Indian Nationals: 15 rupees.

 Video camera fee for Nepalese and Indian nationals: 200 rupees.
 Professional filming 5,000 rupees.

 As you can see the pricing structure is a bit convoluted.
-It doesn't help that the Nepalese tourism office have slightly different fees listed in Kathmandu.
 Basically as a foreigner you need to pay 200 rupees which includes your still camera.
-Any updated fees are written clearly in front of the main ticket office at the entrance to the Lumbini Development Zone.
+Any updated fees are written clearly in front of the main ticket office which is located upset the gates of Maya Devi temple (old guidebooks will list the main gate to the development zone).

 If your camera takes video don't mention it otherwise you might end up having to pay the video fees above.
 There haven't been any reports of this happening, but I wouldn't start showing my camera off at the ticket counter just in case.

 Bicycles can be hired out at about 200 rupees for the day.
 These can be arranged from your hotel.
 The area if very flat so it's not difficult to cycle.
-Rickshaws with a driver are available outside the main entrance to Lumbini along the road and also inside the park at the end of the main entrance road.
+Rickshaws were updated in 2016 thanks to a Japanese / German donation and are now semi-battery powered and have with a driver.
+These new rickshaws are available just inside the main entrance to Lumbini Developments zone along the road and also inside the park at the end of the main entrance road.

-Rickshaw prices are to be bartered but a full monastery tour which lasts the best part of a day can cost up to 800 rupees but in the off season can come down to 400 rupees.
-While it is possible to go below 400 keep in mind the work involved by your driver and the chances are it might be his only work in days.
+The shorter "inner" monastery tour is about 3-4 hours and covers the main monastic zone on both sides of the central canal.
+These usually cost 500-700 rupees.
+While it is possible to go below 500 keep in mind the work involved by your driver and the chances are it might be his only work in days.

 If cycling or taking a rickshaw bring plenty of water and a packed lunch as there's not much available once you get into the development zone.